-The Alzheimer's Drug Discovery Foundation supports scientists working on new treatments for Alzheimer's disease.
+The Alzheimer's Drug Discovery Foundation (ADDF) supports scientists working on new treatments for Alzheimer's disease.
 We fund research programs, organize conferences, and provide expertise to accelerate drug discovery and development.

 Discovering New Drugs for Alzheimer’s Disease